-Loans and accounts receivable, are measured at amortised cost less impairment losses.
+Loans and accounts receivable and held-to-maturity investments, are measured at amortised cost less impairment losses.
 Amortised cost is calculated using the effective interest method.
 Premium and discount, including initial transaction costs, are included in the carrying amount of the corresponding instrument and amortised using the effective interest method.